meghanarella05/QSimSpace/README.md

 Using ranges commonly used for research.

 Commonly used equations could go upto every common equation.
 And later a worflow which let's a researcher normalize any quantum space equation and play around with it using AI.

+Researchers get to experience this data like never before.